No Fees Unless We Win 206-919-3215

 - They were reasonably careful.
 If an owner knew about a situation and remedied to the best of her or his ability, the courts are unlikely to find this person responsible.
 Snow and ice injuries can be the trickiest to navigate.
 For example, if you slipped and fell on freshly fallen snow in the middle of a storm, the owner of the property probably wasn’t negligent (especially if he or she was clearing snow periodically).
 On the other hand, if you slipped on packed down ice from a storm three days ago, you might have a case for negligence.

-Premise liability cases require an expert hand.
-In my years of practicing law, I’ve handled hundreds of personal injury cases successfully.
+Premises liability law requires an expert hand.
+In my years as a lawyer, I’ve handled hundreds of personal injury cases successfully throughout Washington State.
 Now, it’s time to go to work on yours.
 I won’t stop negotiating until we’ve reached a settlement we think is fair – and I’m not afraid to go to trial.
+I have personally and successfully handled numerous premises liability cases and have worked with insurance companies, and I will use my expertise to fight on your behalf.

 No one should have to pay the price for someone else’s negligence.
-Contact Greg Colburn of Colburn Law to schedule a free review of your legal options.
+Contact Seattle’s Greg Colburn of Colburn Law to schedule a free review of your legal options with an experienced lawyer.
 Let me help you get back on the road to health, hope, and financial security.